layilin/SP23-33852/_annotations/book4.md

 [people] 146.415n.
 Linnaeus...Dr.
 Stork.
 Carolus Linnaeus or Carl von Linné (1707-1778) was a Swedish naturalist who laid the foundations for modern taxonomy or the systematic classification of living organisms.
 He also established a system for naming organisms known as binomial nomenclature.
 Dr. Stork was Anton von Störck (1731-1803), a physician from Vienna known for his research on poisonous plants.

 147.430 Deny subsistence to their labouring slaves.
-Grainger addresses the fact that in order to economize on costs, planters did not provide enslaved laborers with enough food.
-Likewise, they wanted to maximize how much fertile land was dedicated to sugar crops, so they did not engage in the large-scale cultivation of provision crops, either.
-As a result, in addition to the full-time work of producing sugar and other commodity crops, enslaved laborers were frequently required to cultivate provision gardens or plots of land to supplement their nutritional requirements.
+Grainger addresses the fact that, in order to economize on costs, planters did not provide enslaved laborers with enough food.
+Likewise, they wanted to maximize the amount of fertile land was dedicated to sugar cane and therefore did not engage in the large-scale cultivation of provision crops.
+In addition to working full-time to produce sugar and other commodity crops, then, enslaved laborers were frequently required to cultivate provision grounds or gardens to supplement their diets.
 The lands allotted for provision grounds were generally rocky, mountainous plots with poor soil.

 [plant] 147.434 English beans, or Carolinian rice.
 Beans or peas, as they were often called in the Caribbean, were a major source of nutrition for the enslaved.
 English beans are also known as fava, broad, or horse beans (*Vicia faba*), which originated in Western Asia thousands of years ago and spread from there to Central Asia, Europe, and Africa.
 They were sometimes sent from England to the Caribbean to serve as provisions.
 They also formed part of the provisions of slave ships.
 The horse bean was not as central to the diets of the enslaved as other bean species, however, many of which were cultivated by the enslaved themselves.
-Rice also did not make up a major part of the diets of the enslaved, but South Carolina was the major Atlantic exporter of the rice species known as *Oryza sativa*, which originated in Asia.
+Rice also did not make up a major part of the diets of the enslaved in the Caribbean, but South Carolina was the major Atlantic exporter of the rice species known as *Oryza sativa*, which originated in Asia.
 There is also a species of rice indigenous to Africa known as *Oryza glaberrima*.
-Enslaved persons may occasionally  have grown both *Oryza sativa* and *Oryza glaberrima* in their provision grounds and gardens, but it was never a major source of subsistence.
+Enslaved persons may occasionally have grown both *Oryza sativa* and *Oryza glaberrima* in their provision grounds and gardens.

 147.435 Iërne's beef, or Pensilvanian flour;.
 Iërne is a term for Ireland, which supplied Caribbean plantations with salted beef and other provisions.
 Beef also came from the North American colonies, as did flour.